s.vissicchio (at) cs (dot) ucl (dot) ac (dot) uk

 L. Cittadini, G. Di Battista, M. Rimondini, S. Vissicchio.
 Wheel + Ring = Reel: the Impact of Route Filtering on the Stability of Policy Routing.
 In Proc.
 ICNP, 2009. (paper)

-Hereafter, you can find pointers to the code produced with my collaborators and myself during research projects in which I have participated.
+Some pointers to the code produced with my collaborators and myself for our research projects.

 REPETITA: a software framework for repeatable experiments on traffic engineering (TE) algorithms.
 It includes more than 250 real topologies, the implementation of state of the art TE algorithms (with IGP weight optimization and segment routing), and easy-to-run analyses